 We participate with most major insurance providers.
 To see a full list, click here.

 You should contact your insurance company directly because coverage is different for every plan.

 Will the procedure be pre-certified with my insurance company?

-Our billing department will call your insurance company to let
+Our billing department will call your insurance company to check if authorization is needed.

 When and what can I eat after my procedure?

 In most cases you can resume a normal diet after your procedure.
 However, it is usually best to eat lightly at first.
 You will receive specific instructions before you are discharged home.
 Please follow them to avoid any complications.
 You should not drink alcohol for 24 hours after receiving sedation for your procedure.

 What is a polyp and why should it be removed?

 Colon polyps are small growths that arise from the cells that line the wall of the colon.
 They are typically small and do not cause any symptoms.
 However some polyps can slowly grow into colon cancer.
 Colon cancer can be prevented by detecting and removing polyps when they are small and cause no symptoms.

 I am passing yellow fluid after my colonoscopy prep.
 Is that okay?